Working with Drawing Tools & Objects

 Saving Drawing Object Templates

-To save Drawing Object settings as default:
+To save Drawing Object settings:

 1.Open the Drawing Object Properties window by either double left mouse clicking on the drawing object or right mouse clicking and selecting Properties.